ayush-sharaf/Pomodoro-Timer/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ## Acknowledgements

-- This project was inspired by the Pomodoro Technique developed by Francesco Cirillo.
+- This project was inspired by the Pomodoro Technique developed by Ayush Kumar Sharaf.
 - Clock face design inspired by traditional analog clocks.